jonn1723/jonn1723.github.io/_posts/2023-10-30-Credit-Card-Approval-Prediction-using-Machine-Learning-Classifiers.md

 <img width="937" alt="image" src="https://github.com/jonn1723/jonn1723.github.io/assets/127183309/ac3f58e1-9452-4345-95e7-12f2453cb467">
 <img width="939" alt="image" src="https://github.com/jonn1723/jonn1723.github.io/assets/127183309/4d4bb553-3e29-48bf-ad1c-a4bdf4efc9c0">

 Using similar techniques from before, we set the number of neighbours as n, and use a simple for loop to evaluate the optimal number of neighbours.
 Judging from our visualization, it seems as if an n-value of 20 best balances accuracy and minimizes the risk for overfitting.
 However, when compared to the other classification methods, KNN does seem to fall short.
+While XGBoost and Logistic Regression seem to perform best with this data set boasting the highest accuracies and lowest risk for over/underfitting, there are many factors that have to be considered when selecting the best classfier for each data set.

 Summary/Conclusion:
   1. Built and trained five unique machine learning classifiers that are capable of predicting credit card approval outcomes.